 As an EU Member State, Poland shares a great deal of common legislation with other European countries; therefore, Polish judgments are quickly enforceable in Europe and vice versa.
 Commercial courts have also improved over the last decade, since they have been dealing with more and more transport-related cases, usually concerning parties from different jurisdictions.
-Most of the important registers (register of companies, land register, etc.) operate online and are easily accessible.

-The rather formal approach of Polish courts to procedural issues is one of the disadvantages that exist, but can usually be dealt with if the legal proceedings have been prepared in advance.
+The rather formal approach of Polish courts to procedural issues is one of the disadvantages that exists, but can usually be dealt with if the legal proceedings have been prepared in advance.
 In terms of speed, Polish courts are at Europe's average level.
 Vessel arrests are carried out in days rather than hours, but this can in fact be seen by shipowners as an advantage.